Tips on how to sleep with hot flashes can be used for hot days too.

-The sweats come on suddenly, which cause a feeling of being warm, sometimes going red in the face.
+The sweats come on suddenly, which causes a feeling of being warm, sometimes going red in the face.
 They start when the blood vessels near the skin surface begin to widen to cool down, but as a result of doing so, they make our bodies break out into a sweat.

 When they happen at night while you’re trying to sleep, they are called night sweats.
 They wake you up and make it difficult to get a good rest for the next day.